ilantoren/MongoHackathon2022/README.md

 There is a basic setup to use Google Cloud,  you have to enable a service to your account, so for this you will need the Cloud Scheduler, PubSub, and BigQuery
+I have a more detailed description at [Mongo's Data API is Cloud Ready](https://medium.com/@mongo-loves-data/mongos-data-api-is-cloud-ready-9d0537841ead)
 To upload the built code you need to run the "build" task in  Gradlew (./gradlew build) and then from you need to remove the 'MongoHackathon2022-1.0-SNAPSHOT-all.jar' file then run the deploy.sh